 9 Tips for the Cheapest Commercial Van Insurance

-Sprinter Cargo Van
+Commercial Insurance for Cargo Van

-But years ago these vehicles were driven by subcontractors like painters, electricians and plumbers.
-So the Commercial Auto or driving portion of the insurance was originally structured as Business Auto vs Commercial Trucking.
+So the driving portion of the insurance was originally structured as Business Auto, not Commercial Trucking for Hire.

-General Liability was added to insure the subcontractors’’’ day to day business activities.
+General Liability was added to insure the subcontractor’s day to day business activities.

-In contrast, Commercial Truck Insurance policies were originally designed for vehicles over 10,000 GVW with human underwriters reviewing and then rating each risk based on dozens of questions.
+In contrast, Commercial Truck Insurance policies were originally designed for vehicles over 10,000 GVW.

 How algorithms affect Owner Operator Commercial Van Insurance

 Today more and more Owner Operators choose Cargo Vans and Sprinters to haul freight for hire.
 So their insurance classification of Business Auto is simply a carry over from the old subcontractor coverage using similar algorithms.
-The key to this insurance algorithm is stability of risk.

 Mercedes Benz Cargo Van SprinterInternational Straight Box Truck